OBG Ltd v Allan

-was a combined appeal with Douglas v Hello!
-Ltd and Mainstream Properties Ltd v Young and stands as the leading case on economic torts in English law.
+was part of a combined appeal heard with Douglas v Hello!
+Ltd and Mainstream Properties Ltd v Young in the House of Lords, which stands as the leading case on economic torts in English law.

 Facts

-Lord Hoffmann in his judgment summarised the facts.
+Lord Hoffmann in his judgment summarised the facts in the three linked cases:

 Judgment

 Elaborating on the general principle that an agent cannot be sued for interfering with contractual relationships between a principal and another contracting party, Lord Hoffmann held that invalidly appointed receivers were not liable to the company for wrongful interference with contractual relations.
 Such a receiver acting in good faith employs no unlawful means and intends to cause no loss.
 Intangible property cannot be the subject of a claim for conversion.

-On the tort of inducing or procuring breach of contract, there are five requirements.
-(1) there must be a contract (2) the contract must be breached (3) the defendant's conduct must have procured or induced the breach (4) the defendant must have known about the breached term or turned a blind eye to it, and (5) the defendant must have actually realised that the conduct procuring the breach would have that result.
+On the tort of inducing or procuring breach of contract, there are five requirements: (1) there must be a contract (2) the contract must be breached (3) the defendant's conduct must have procured or induced the breach (4) the defendant must have known about the breached term or turned a blind eye to it, and (5) the defendant must have actually realised that the conduct procuring the breach would have that result.

+The judgment was welcomed as providing "much needed clarity" in the field of economic torts, establishing that there is no single unified legal theory and the tort of inducing a breach of contract should be treated separately from the tort of causing loss by unlawful means.
+Hoffman J. argued that the unified theory had been "a source of confusion in more than one respect".